How to Protect Your Wedding Dress

 Assuming your dress survived your wedding day unscathed, don’t forget that there are still additional steps to be taken to properly preserve the dress:

-- Always use white cotton gloves [Affiliate Link] when handling a wedding dress.
+- Always use white cotton gloves [Amazon Link] when handling a wedding dress.

 - Lay the dress flat (or hang it properly by loops inside the dress that are connected to sturdy side seams).

 - Bring your dress for cleaning & preservation ASAP after your wedding day.
 Look for a wedding dress cleaning & preservation expert AKA a “preservationist”.
-You could also consider purchasing a “wedding dress preservation kit” [Affiliate Link], which usually includes cleaning & stain removal and an anti-yellowing treatment.
+You could also consider purchasing a “wedding dress preservation kit” [Amazon Affiliate Link], which usually includes cleaning & stain removal and an anti-yellowing treatment.

-- Wrap your dress in acid-free paper, then place it in an acid-free or pH-neutral box [Affiliate Link].
+- Wrap your dress in acid-free paper, then place it in an acid-free or pH-neutral box [Amazon Affiliate Link].

 - To protect your wedding dress from moths and other harmful elements, you can seal it in an airtight container, box it OR bag it.
 Each option has its pros & cons: